Pensions

 Where a private sector employer gets into financial difficulty and has a defined benefit pension scheme without enough assets to cover its liabilities, the pension may be protected by the Pension Protection Fund (PPF) up to certain limits.

-All the main public service pension schemes, including the NHS Pension Scheme, are statutory defined benefit pension schemes.
+Historically, public service pension schemes - including the NHS Pension Scheme - are statutory defined benefit pension schemes.
 They provide pension benefits based on your salary and length of service.
 Nearly all require employee contributions alongside those of the employer.

 Back to top